zotonic/zotonic/doc/ref/services/index.rst

 Services
 ========

-Services are the entry points to the Zotonic REST-based API.
+:ref:`guide-services` are the entry points to the Zotonic REST-based API.
 For API access, OAuth or session-cookies are used as authentication mechanism.
 JSON is used as output mechanism.

-.. seealso:: :ref:`guide-services`

 .. toctree::
    :maxdepth: 1